Skip to content

 • Choose the “Importer” tab

-• Check the checkbox “Declarant acts as importer” if all the goods you are reporting have the same importer.
+• Tick the box “Declarant acts as importer” if all the goods you are reporting have the same importer.
 In that case, the program will automatically use this information for each set of goods.

 3. Add the goods and their emissions information